nashville-software-school/bangazon-inc/book-1-orientation/chapters/CONTROL_FLOW.md

 # Control Flow

+---

+## Objectives

+After completing this lesson you should be able to:

+1. Informally define "control flow"
+1. List three types of loops in C#
+1. Recognize an `if` statement
+1. Recognize a `while` loop
+1. Recognize a `for` loop
+1. Recognize a `foreach` loop

+---

 Control flow _(also known as "signal flow")_ refers to the order in which statements and expressions execute in our code.
 It's basically the order of "stuff that happens" in our program.

 ## Top-Down